MrPasty/Tiddy-Tides/README.md

 # Tiddy-Tides
 Small Alexa skill to get the tides of a specific river.
-Could be adapted to get the tide of another location or even extended to give the user the option to choose a location.
+Could be adapted to give the user the option to choose a location.

 You can activate the skill (once set up in Amazon developer portal) by saying: